AlexPereverzyev/ml/README.rst

 is to understand fundamental learning algorithms and try to reproduce them from scratch and compare with well-known 3rd-party libraries.

+Besides, there are two more practical examples included:

+- *faces*: iterative training of SVM classifier for frontal face detection
+- *avatars*: tool for fetching avatars from Facebook and extracting faces from them using model from example above

 In the implementation I've tried to code as much as I could manually (including matrix operations or their equivalents), but left heavy-lifting (matrix inverse, eigenvalues problem) to *numpy* and *scipy*.
 There is also no